bryancross/repo-template-lite/README.md

-# repo-template
+# repo-template-lite

+Stripped down version of [repo-template](https://github.com/bryancross/repo-template-lite).
+Logging and other non-essential bits removed.

-Utility server which accepts requests to create new repositories based on configuration files.
+Utility server which accepts requests to create new repositories based on configuration files stored in a GitHub repo.
 The server implements a standard GitHub workflow by creating a Pull Request in a configured repository with the parameters of the request.
 When that Pull Request is merged, the server traps the event via a webhook and automatically creates the new repository according to the configuration.